 Craft cocktails are enjoying a renaissance across the country, but particularly in New Orleans.
 Just about every bar I went to told me that they had the best Sazerac in town, and I took great pleasure in sampling each version to provide my feedback.

-Our hosts, the New Orleans CVB, were kind enough to point us in the direction of some great watering holes.
+Our hosts, the Official New Orleans Tourism Website, were kind enough to point us in the direction of some great watering holes.
 I especially loved the concoctions at the Loa bar (located inside the fabulous International House hotel) and, of course, the incredibly popular craft cocktail bar “Cure” located in the Faubourg Marigny neighborhood.

 The second part of Crescent City Culture that made a big impact on me is the rich history and architecture throughout the city.